arturodl/bibliotecas/README.md

-"# Welcome to my personal library"
+# Welcome to my personal library

+Here you will find some of the commons libraries i use in my everyday developer life.

+Maybe a short list would be as follows:

+´´´
+Jsj
+Spring
+Hibernate
+Jax-WS
+JDBCDrivers
+´´´